 In response to COVID-19

-We know the global pandemic is creating unprecedented challenges for students and families throughout the world.
+We know the global pandemic continues to create challenges for students and families throughout the world.
 We are committed to working with students and offering as much flexibility as possible during these uncertain times.

 The Office of Undergraduate Admission will remain closed until public health conditions allow us to reopen.
 In the meantime, we invite you to explore virtual opportunities to engage with us and to learn more about Stanford.

-As the situation unfolds, we will provide ongoing updates about our admission processes below.
-Please send any questions to .
+We will provide ongoing updates about our admission processes below.

-For students applying during the 2020-21 academic year, we understand recent developments are adding stress.
+For students applying during the 2021–22 academic year, we understand the pandemic continues to add stress.
 We want to reassure you that you will not be at a disadvantage in the review of your application.

 We are in this together.
-We hope to navigate these difficult times with you and to serve as a resource as you begin your college application journey.
+We hope to navigate these difficult times with you and to serve as a resource on your college application journey.
 We encourage you to read "What We Care About in This Time of Crisis ," a collective statement from college admission deans, including Stanford’s Dean Richard H. Shaw.

 One of our core values is to practice holistic admission.
 We will continue to review the pieces of the application as an integrated whole, and in the context of the unprecedented events we are living through now.

-We understand the difficulty students may have in preparing for and accessing admission testing worldwide.
-As a result, for this year only, Stanford will review applications with or without standardized test scores, leaving the decision in the hands of the applicant.
+We recognize that the COVID-19 pandemic has created limited access to admission testing worldwide.
+We are extending 2020–21's test optional policy to a second year.
+For 2021–22 first year and transfer applicants, Stanford will review applications with or without ACT or SAT test scores, leaving the decision in the hands of the applicant.

 - If you are not able to take the ACT or SAT, your application will not be at a disadvantage.